 “Ho, for Kansas” was a campaign orchestrated by Benjamin “Pap” Singleton, a leader of the Exodus Movement and President of the Tennessee Real Estate and Homestead Association.
 This campaign was driven by posters, flyers and even had its own theme song.
 The sheet music for Ho, for Kansas can be found today in Kansas State Archives.

-So serious were the allegations that the integrity of the state government was questioned as more details came to the public and they learned the serious repercussions on the state’s finances.
-Many high office holders in the state government abetted the Finney fraud unknowingly through negligence and complicity.
+So serious were the allegations that the integrity of the state government was questioned.
+Many high office holders in had abetted the Finney fraud through unknowing negligence or complicity, with serious repercussions on the state's finances.
 Governor Landon vigorously persecuted the offenders, overlooking a long friendship and solidifying his reelection and the 1936 Republican presidential nomination.

 The man responsible for exposing the Finney Bond Scandal and in turn stopping a massive hemorrhage of money from the state of Kansas was Sardius M. Brewster, a member of the firm.
-The Shawnee County Attorney at the time assisted Brewster in the case.
-That attorney was Lester M. Goodell.
+The Shawnee County Attorney who assisted Brewster in the case was Lester M. Goodell.
 In 1938 Brewster passed away and Goodell joined the firm in his place.

 Linda Brown, seen here at age ten, with her sister Terry Lynn, age six.
 Under segregation laws they were not allowed to attend the nearby New Summer School but had to walk six blocks through the dangerous Rock Island Switchyard in order to catch a bus to all-black Monroe School.